 including leaving an object inside a patient, failing to sterilize surgical equipment, operating on the wrong body part, and even operating on the wrong patient;

 Medication/drug errors, including prescribing the wrong medication or wrong dosage, improper administration of the medication, mixing up medications, etc.;

 Failure to refer errors, which occur when one doctor, typically a general practitioner, fails to refer a patient to a specialist for follow up care;

 Failure to diagnose, which is when a doctor fails to properly diagnose a patient’s medical condition, perhaps as a result of failing to order proper tests, correctly interpret lab results, garner enough information from the patient, etc.; and

 which occur when the healthcare provider treats the patient in a way that is misaligned with the medical standard of care.

-If you believe that your harm, injuries, or degradation of a medical condition would not have occurred but for the actions of your healthcare practitioner, you need to meet with a Mobile, Alabama malpractice attorney to discuss your right to damages today.
+If you believe that your harm, injuries, or degradation of a medical condition would not have occurred but for the actions of your healthcare practitioner, you need to meet with a malpractice attorney Taylor Martino, P.C.
+Personal Injury Lawyers in Mobile, Alabama to discuss your right to damages today.
 If you can prove that the healthcare professional in question did indeed breach the medical standard of care owed to you and that this breach was the direct cause of your injuries, you can seek compensation for your economic losses, such as additional medical expenses and lost wages, and non-economic losses, such as the value of your pain and suffering.

 Not only is seeking damages important for ensuring that you recover the compensation that you need to build your life and a better future for yourself, but filing a claim may also help to ensure that the medical professional is held liable for their conduct, and perhaps will have fewer opportunities to cause harm to other patients in the future as such.